collective live+work spaces

 How long may shares be held?

 Shares may be held until death whereupon they expire.
-However unless new properties are introduced better suited to older age, such as to include paid helpers/carers, use in old age may be inapproprtiate and withdrawal may be expected or enacted if the shareholder becomes unable to participate adequately in the community.
+However unless new properties are introduced better suited to older age, such as to include helpers/carers, use in old age may be inapproprtiate and withdrawal may be expected or enacted if the shareholder becomes unable to participate adequately in the community.

 Shares shall be withdrawn if a member has not stayed in the past 3 years.
 (Or in any case by a council sitting and board appeal.)
 This prevents non-users from hoarding shares potentially only to trade within the community.